iwanmartinsetiawan/deb/README.md

 ### Alternative methods

-**if for some reason step 4 does not work** or if you have difficulty, forgo the local apt repository and copy the built hypervisorkey .deb package from `/opt/skywire/pkgcache` to `/opt/skywire/apt/repo` and then run `readonlycache` or start the `readonly-cache` systemd service.
+**if for some reason step 4 does not work** or if you have difficulty, forgo the local apt repository and copy the built hypervisorkey .deb package from `/opt/skywire/pkgcache` to `/opt/skywire/skycache` and then run `skycache` or start the `skycache` systemd service.
 The contents of `/opt/skywire/apt/repo` are made available on port :8079 of the local host.
 Fetch this package to the other SBCs using wget or your preferred method and install with `dpkg -i`

 Another alternative would be to copy the built hypervisorkey package along with the skywire package to a USB drive.
 Mount the drive on the SBCs and install skywire first, then install the hypervisorkey package.